 - 1. POLICY.
-It is the policy of the managers to: - (a) Preserve natural infiltration, groundwater recharge and subsurface flows that support groundwater dependent resources including lakes, streams, channels, wetlands, plant communities and drinking water supplies. - (b) Preserve existing water storage capacity within wetlands and landlocked basins in the watershed to minimize the frequency and severity of high water. - (c) Minimize the amount of directly connected impervious surface created by development and redevelopment, preserve the infiltration capacity of soil, and incorporate infiltration practices into the design where feasible. - (d) Limit off-site stormwater runoff volume to prevent down-gradient flooding and impacts to waters within the District. - (e) Require management of stormwater runoff to limit nutrient and sediment concentrations conveyed to ground and surface waters and promote water quality. - (f) Require that peak runoff rates for new development not exceed pre-development conditions and the capacity of downstream conveyance facilities. - (g) Control runoff rates by the use of regional or on-site detention or infiltration facilities where feasible. - (h) Review stormwater management structures based on the critical duration flood event. - (i) Promote the use of natural waterbodies for storing treated stormwater runoff. - 2.
+It is the policy of the managers to: - (a) Preserve natural infiltration, groundwater recharge and subsurface flows that support groundwater dependent resources including lakes, streams, channels, wetlands, plant communities and drinking water supplies. - (b) Preserve existing water storage capacity within wetlands and landlocked basins in the watershed to minimize the frequency and severity of high water. - (c) Minimize the amount of directly connected impervious surface created by development and redevelopment, preserve the infiltration capacity of soil, and incorporate infiltration practices into the design where feasible. - (d) Limit off-site stormwater runoff volume to prevent down-gradient flooding and impacts to waters within the District. - (e) Require management of stormwater runoff to limit nutrient and sediment concentrations conveyed to ground and surface waters and promote water quality. - (f) Require that peak runoff rates for new development and redevelopment not exceed predevelopment conditions and the capacity of downstream conveyance facilities. - (g) Control runoff rates by the use of regional or on-site detention or infiltration facilities where feasible. - (h) Review stormwater management structures based on the critical duration flood event. - (i) Promote the use of natural waterbodies for storing treated stormwater runoff. - 2.
 REGULATION.
 An approved stormwater management permit is required before land disturbing activity or the development or redevelopment of land that meets any of the following criteria, unless specifically exempted by Paragraph 8.
-The District encourages applicants to consult the District at the concept stage. - (a) New development or redevelopment that creates more than 3,500 square feet of new or reconstructed impervious surface and includes more than 10,000 square feet of land disturbing activity. - (b) A public linear project that creates more than 10,000 square feet of new or reconstructed impervious surface. - (c) New development or redevelopment of a parcel riparian to public water requiring a variance from the impervious surface limit for the property. - 3.
+The District encourages applicants to consult the District at the concept stage. - (a) New development or redevelopment in incorporated areas and in unincorporated shoreland protection zones of a High Value Resource Area (HVRA) that results in a net increase of 3,500 square feet or more of impervious surface and includes more than 10,000 square feet of land disturbing activity.
+See Rule D Appendix D.1 for a map of the HVRA. - (b) A public linear project in incorporated areas and in unincorporated shoreland protection zones of a HVRA that creates 10,000 square feet or more of new or reconstructed impervious surface. - (c) New development, redevelopment, or a public linear project outside of a HVRA that creates one (1) acre or more of new or reconstructed impervious surface. - (d) New development or redevelopment of a parcel riparian to a public water that increases from existing conditions the percent of impervious surface and requires a variance from the local shoreland ordinance for the percent impervious surface limit for the property. - 3.
 CRITERIA.
-Stormwater management plans shall comply with the following criteria: - (a) Peak Runoff Rates.
+Stormwater management plans shall comply with the following criteria:

+- (a) Peak Runoff Rates.
 Peak runoff rates for the developed condition shall not exceed predevelopment peak runoff rates at each point of site discharge for the 2- year, 10-year and 100-year critical duration flood event.
 Runoff rates at a particular point of discharge may increase if there is adequate conveyance capacity and this increase is offset by a decrease at another point of discharge to the same waterbody.
 Runoff rates may also be required to be restricted to less than the pre-development rates when necessary due to the capacity of downgradient stormwater conveyance structures and features.
-Runoff rates shall be calculated in accordance with Paragraph 3(g).
+Runoff rates shall be calculated in accordance with Paragraph 3(g). - (b) Stormwater Volume.
+Volume must be managed as follows: - (i) New Development: The volume equal to 1.0 inches of runoff from impervious surfaces must be captured and treated.
+This volume is calculated as follows: